 The walk up to the Trunyan cemetery in Bali is littered with skulls and human bones which have been set up on stones.
 This is a byproduct of the nearby villagers’ unique death ritual that sees the deceased placed above ground at the foot of a tree to simply decompose in the open air.

 The villagers who adhere to this practice belong to a group known as the Bali Aga, people who have descended from the original Balinese natives.
 Their unique “burial” traditions are believed to go back hundreds of years, yet there does not seem to be a case of the exposed corpses presenting a health or comfort issue.
-In fact a number of tourists visit the site each year, to the point where it is now common to be approached repeatedly by villagers asking for donations, and even getting there requires exorbitant bribes for boat transportation.
-However, one thing nearly no one is complaining about is the smell, so maybe their holy banyan is more than just a superstitious tourist magnet.
+In fact, a number of tourists visit the site each year, to the point where it is now common to be approached repeatedly by villagers asking for donations, and even getting there requires exorbitant bribes for boat transportation.
+However, one thing nearly no one is complaining about is the smell.

 Trunyan cemetery is most easily accessible by boat from Kedisan.
 The price of the boat ride (including the donation for the village) was 400, 000 IDR per person in May 2017.
 For comparison to rent a car for 10 hours with driver was 550, 000 IDR.